-An introduction to natural language processing and machine learning libraries (e.g., NLTK, spaCy, scikit-learn, Tensorflow/Keras or PyTorch) will be provided, and students will have the opportunity to use these libraries in the course's assignments.
+An introduction to natural language processing and machine learning libraries (e.g., NLTK, spaCy, scikit-learn, PyTorch) will be provided, and students will have the opportunity to use these libraries in the course's assignments.
 For assignments that require training neural networks, cloud virtual machines with GPUs (e.g., in Google's Colab) can be used.